thatte-idli-kaal-soup/tiks-ultimate.in/content/archive/goodbye-rsvp-app.md

 ### Posts

-We added the posts functionality to share messages with longer-term value in a place where they wouldn't get buried and lost in the WhatsApp chat.
+We added the posts functionality to share messages with longer-term value in a place where they wouldn't get buried in the WhatsApp chat.
 But, we only had 40 posts overall, a bunch of which were re-shared articles we'd found elsewhere.

 I've archived 3 articles written by humans in the pre-AI era, [on this site], even if just for AI to now learn from 🤷.
-WhatsApp has a knack of making things feel "easier", or maybe we just don't mind it because of how much time we all seem to spend on it!
+WhatsApp has a knack of making things feel "easier" or maybe we just don't mind it because of how much time we all seem to spend on it!

 ### Photos

 I've always felt that this feature wasn't used enough (to satisfy my urge to archive), but we've had 2600+ photos in 65 or so albums shared via the app.
-About 8 albums a year, doesn't sound that bad at all!
+About 8 albums a year, doesn't sound that bad!

-There was certainly some friction in uploading media via this app in a large part because I chose to use Google Drive as a storage and permission mechanism and not do our own media store.
+There was certainly some friction in uploading media via this app, in a large part because I chose to use Google Drive as a storage and permission mechanism and not do our own media store.
 It meant we had limited control on the share workflow and whose Google Drive storage limits get used.
 But, it is also this